noahehall/theBookOfNoah/algorithms.md

     - potentially disprove the solution
     - provide boundaryies that define the solution better
     - consider situations in which the hypothesis used as a basis for the solution remains untested
     - help you understand the limits of the solution
+    - `ensemble` of simple algorithms ca n produce better results with fewer potential counterexamples than a single complex algorithm
+    - example
+      - all prime numbers are odd
+        - 2 is prime but its even
+        - 1 is odd but isnt considered a prime number -
   - `ensemble`
     - a series of algorithms used together to create a desire result
   - `setting time` the time during whichc the algorithm controlling the machine hasnt yet found the right answer